JosephineLucy/noughts-and-crosses-fe/README.md

-# Noughts and Crosses
+# Noughts and Crosses FE

-A phenomenal game.
+Frontend of an app for playing noughts and crosses xoxo